Beata Jakubek

 Acrylic

 Her paintings also reveal an East Asian influence.
-In Tokyo she studied sumi-e, traditional Japanese calligraphy, and ikebana, Japanese flower arrangement.
+Before moving to Canada, Beata lived in Tokyo, Japan and travelled around Southeast Asia for two years.
+She studied sumi-e, traditional Japanese calligraphy, and ikebana, Japanese flower arrangement.
 Instead of haphazardly tossing flowers into a vase, Beata learned to organize them with an eye toward harmony and balance.
-Now she strives for the same kind of unity in her paintings; she thinks a lot about division of space.
+Now she strives for the same kind of unity in her paintings; she thinks a lot about the division of space.

 Artist’s Statement